tommens/sismic/README.rst

 *Sismic* is a recursive acronym that stands for *Sismic Interactive Statechart Model Interpreter and Checker*.

 Statecharts are a well-known visual modeling language for representing the executable behavior of complex reactive event-based systems.
-Sismic library for Python (version 3.6 or higher) provides a set of tools to define, validate, simulate, execute and test statecharts.
+Sismic library for Python provides a set of tools to define, validate, simulate, execute and test statecharts.
 More specifically, Sismic provides: